-The use of electronic devices in my classroom is prohibited unless you bring me a letter from Student Services indicating you need to use a laptop in order to take notes.
+The use of electronic devices in my classroom is prohibited unless you bring me a letter from Student Services indicating your need to use a laptop in order to take notes.
+Some of your classmates will have my permission to take notes for others.
 Need I say anything about cell phones?
+If we see you texting during class, we will stop everything and wait for you to finish.